mentlerd/lldb-toybox/README.md

-# lldb-toybox
+# lldb-toybox 🧰
-Various LLDB extensions that make debugging C++ code a bit more seamless
+Various LLDB extensions that make debugging C++ code a bit more seamless:

+## Features

-## Ordered hash table containers
+### Naturally ordered hash table contents
-Implemented by `hash_container_support.py`

 The native [LLDB data formatters](https://lldb.llvm.org/use/variable.html) enumerate hash table based containers in iteration order.
 This can be inconvenient for large registries where a simple integral key is mapped to a more complex type: finding the appropriate entry is difficult, as the elements are listed in _iteration order_ by default.

-`lldb-toybox` provides an custom [synthetic children provider](https://lldb.llvm.org/use/variable.html#synthetic-children) for supported container types where the key can be converted into a simple integral value (IE by extracting the only field from the value), and prints elements in their
-_natural order_ instead:
+Type formatter implementations in `lldb-toybox` print elements in their _natural order_ if the key of an entry is convertible to an integral type:

 <table>
 <tr>